christinerose/dune/doc/overview.rst

 -  Cross-platform: as long as your code is portable, Dune will be able to cross-compile it.
 Dune is designed internally to make this easy.
-Read more in the [Cross-Compilation Doc](https://dune.readthedocs.io/en/stable/cross-compilation.html)
+Read more in the :ref:`cross-compilation`.

 -  Release directly from any revision: Dune needs no setup stage.
 To release your project, simply point to a specific Git tag (named revision.
 Of course, you can